core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * In step 4, the encryption of the COSE object is modified as described in {{sec-cose-object}} of this specification.
 The encoding of the compressed COSE object is modified as described in {{compression}} of this specification.

-* In step 5, the counter signature is computed and the format of the OSCORE mesage is modified as described in {{oscore-payl}} of this specification.
+* In step 5, the counter signature is computed and the format of the OSCORE mesage is modified as described in {{compression}} of this specification.
 In particular, the payload of the OSCORE message includes also the counter signature.

 ## Verifying the Request ## {#ssec-verify-request}